-St. Jerome in the Desert is a wonderful pictorial presentation of the artist's emotional turmoil during that period.
+Saint Jerome in the Wilderness is a wonderful pictorial presentation of the artist's emotional turmoil during that period.
 It is also notable for how well it demonstrates Leonardo's anatomical knowledge.
 The saint's muscles and bones are covered with a thin layer of flesh, with cheek and neck muscles being accurately drawn.

 This is one of the very few paintings attributed to Leonardo over which there has never been any question.
 No contemporary references to the work have been found yet it is considered unmistakably his painting methods and structure; the similarity to Adoration of the Magi is also obvious.